About The Gap

 The Venue has air hockey, basketball hoop, card games, darts board, pool table, sofas, a recording studio, table tennis, Xbox, and a free hot chocolate.

-Street youth work out and about to connect and engage with young people on the streets of Sutton Coldfield Town centre and the surrounding areas.
+Detached street youth work out and about to connect and engage with young people on the streets of Sutton Coldfield Town centre and the surrounding areas.

 Where is The Venue?